 And that brings us to the end of this blog post on affiliate marketing tools.

 You can do affiliate marketing free of charge, but you’re going to have to work 100x harder.

 Affiliate marketing is only going to become more competitive in the near future.

-While it is still possible to run a successful campaign manually, you’ll increase the scale and speed of your success dramatically by taking advantage of professional affiliate marketing tools.
+You can increase the scale and speed of your success dramatically by taking advantage of professional affiliate marketing tools.

 Using the above tools could take your affiliate marketing campaign from zero to a hundred in record time.